wearsunscreen/ninety-nine-elm-problems/learningtrack2_md.md

 Each section will have links to problems in order from simple to complex.
 This will often not be in numerical order.
 A link is provided to each problem page which has:

-1. Problem statement: Describes problem, and ask you to implement a solution.
+1. The problem statement: Describes problem, and ask you to implement a solution.
-2. Example: Presents a example of the function with input and the correct result.
+2. An example: Presents a example of the function with input and the correct result.
-3. Unit Test: A complete program that executes multiple tests of problem solution.
+3. A unit test: A complete program that executes multiple tests of problem solution.
 You can use this program on the Elm online editor, [http:\/\/elm-lang.org\/try](http://elm-lang.org/try).
 The stubbed-out function you need to implement will be at the top, just below the imports.
 4. Hints: Suggests one or more ways to implement a solution.
 5. Solutions: Links to a page with one or more solutions.